-The detailed magnetic gradiometer survey conducted in this part of DIRFT III has identified a number of anomalies that have been characterised as being of a possible archaeological origin.
+The detailed magnetic gradiometer survey conducted at Croome Court has identified a number of anomalies that have been characterised as being of a possible archaeological origin.

 The difference between probable and possible archaeological origin is a confidence rating.
 Features identified within the dataset that form recognisable archaeological patterns or seem to be related to a deliberate historical act have been interpreted as being of a probable archaeological origin.